SmartlyDressedGames/Unturned-Docs/docs/source/mapping/LevelConfig.rst

 General
 -------

-__Asset__: Object with GUID of [Level Asset](LevelAsset.md) to instantiate on this map.
+**Asset**: Object with GUID of :ref:`Level Asset <doc_assets_level>` to instantiate on this map.
 For example:

 .. code-block:: json

 	"Asset": { "GUID": "12dc9fdbe9974022afd21158ad54b76a" }

-__Trains__: Array of train vehicles to spawn.
+**Trains**: Array of train vehicles to spawn.
 Only one of each train asset can exist at a given time because the vehicle ID is used to match saved trains to tracks.
 Road index can be seen by selecting a road in the level editor.
 Placement is normalized between the start and end of the track length.
 For example:

 .. code-block:: json